 Hot Honey Chicken Meatballs

-These hot chicken meatballs are so good!
-Made with ground chicken, these sweet and spicy meatballs are juicy, tender, and coated in the most delicious spicy honey butter.
-It’s impossible to eat just one.
+These sweet and spicy hot chicken meatballs are seriously irresistible!
+Made with ground chicken and coated in the most delicious spicy honey butter, they’re juicy, tender, and flavorful.
+You won’t be able to stop at just one!

 How to Make Hot Honey Chicken Meatballs